maroomartin/portfolio/manual.md

 A four-wheel drive mode for steep, slow, technical terrain.
 Provides maximum torque at low speeds for rock crawling or deep ruts.

 ### **Air Down**
-The process of lowering tire pressure to increase surface contact and traction—especially useful in soft sand or snow.
+The process of lowering tire pressure to increase surface contact and traction, especially useful in soft sand or snow.

 ### **Approach Angle**
 The maximum angle your vehicle can climb without the front bumper hitting the ground.